 *We cheered when we read this in the 2020 guideline.
 No more fasting – we’ve been saying this for years!
 But, a quick look back at the 2016 guideline shows that this was the recommendation back then too.
 Careful scrutiny shows that a single word, “however”, has been removed from the start of the sentence, “traditional anaesthetic practice favours a period of fasting”, altering the tone of the recommendation to a much less dogmatic mandate about nil by mouth status.

 Satisfied that the evidence does not suggest any advantage to fasting children before PPS (who, let’s face it, tend to be less cooperative when hungry anyway), you prepare the room, staff, and equipment for the procedure.

 RCEM recommends at least three operators: the proceduralist (the clinician performing the procedure), the sedationist (clinician responsible purely for managing sedation) and a sedation assistant*.
 They specifically acknowledge that the clinician responsible for the sedation and the patient’s airway should be experienced in the use of ketamine, and capable of managing its complications.
 The 2020 guideline has elaborated further on this, coming with a recommendation for a need for suitable training, a minimum of six months’ experience in anaesthesia or intensive care medicine and an up-to-date APLS course.

-*RCEM says ‘nurse’ for the third member of staff but really, it’s anyone who is experienced in monitoring children and supporting the sedationist – doctors can take on this role too.
+*RCEM says ‘nurse’ for the third staff member, but really, it’s anyone experienced in monitoring children and supporting the sedationist – doctors can take on this role too.